 \section{Related Works}

-\paragraph{\textbf{Time Series Generation Models}} Diffusion models show better performance in synthesis tasks, compared to time series generation models with VAE \cite{naiman2024generative}, GANs \cite{yoon2019time}. \citet{rasul2021autoregressive} initially used diffusion networks for time series based on recurrent networks.
+\paragraph{\textbf{Time Series Generation Models}} Diffusion models outperform in time series synthesis tasks, compared to models based on VAE \cite{naiman2024generative}, GANs \cite{yoon2019time}. \citet{rasul2021autoregressive} initially used diffusion networks for time series based on recurrent networks.
 For imputation, SSSD \cite{lopez2023diffusionbased} and CSDI \cite{tashiro2021csdi} considered time series imputation similar to image inpainting tasks.
 TimeDiff \cite{shen2023non}, LDT \cite{feng2024latent}, and TMDM \cite{li2024transformermodulated} focused on time series forecasting tasks. \citet{coletta2024constrained} investigated guiding the sampling with a penalty function called DiffTime.
 Our network design follows Diffusion-TS \cite{yuan2024diffusionts}, which introduced a decomposition architecture to disentangle time series data into trend and seasonal components and applied a Fourier-based loss term.
 Recent studies also explore frequency-domain diffusion \cite{crabbe2024time} and transformer-based alternatives \cite{chen2024sdformer}.

 \paragraph{\textbf{Schrödinger Bridge in Time Series}} Several studies have brought Schrödinger bridges to time series tasks. \citet{chen2023provably} analyzed algorithmic convergence and applied the bridge to imputation. \citet{hamdouche2023generative} combined kernel-based bridges with feed-forward and LSTM networks for deep hedging. \citet{garg2024soft} relaxed the Schrödinger bridge by setting a geometric mixture for the prior distribution and applied their method to time series.
 All of these methods require iterative solvers, which are computationally expensive and incompatible with standard diffusion pipelines.
-Also, None of them provides a unified framework for both unconditional and conditional generation.
+Also, none of them provides a unified framework for both unconditional and conditional generation.
 To the best of our knowledge, our paper is the first to use {diffusion bridge}, extending beyond classical Schrödinger bridge formulations and providing flexible priors.